mondata-dev/terraform-provider-sap-di/README.md

 To generate or update documentation, run `go generate`.

 In order to run the full suite of Acceptance tests, run `make testacc`.
+Currently, these tests only test against a local mock server which can be started with `make start-mock-server`.

 *Note:* Acceptance tests create real resources, and often cost money to run.